top of page

 nartanasala-logo-1.jpeg

-Andhranatyam Dancer, Choreographer, Teacher and Founder of Nartanasala
+Andhranatyam Dancer, Choreographer, Teacher and Founder, Nartanasala

 IMG_2159.jpg

 Sunila Gollapudi has been practicing Andhranatyam under the able tutelage of Late Guru Padmasri Dr. Nataraja Ramakrshna Abhinava Satyabhama Guru Shri Kala Krishna.
 Sunila was from the first batch of students to complete a Diploma in Andhranatyam from PSTU and has been a graded artist with Doordarshan and Cultural Affairs at Hyderabad.
-She is currently pursuing MPA (Master of Performing Arts) in Andhranatyam from PSTU and aspires to do her thesis in the same.
+She is currently pursuing her MPA (Master of Performing Arts) in Andhranatyam from PSTU and aspires to do her thesis in the same.

 She performed over 700 dance recitals at various places within India and abroad.
 She specializes in Agama, Asthana, and Prabandha Nartana Traditions of Andhranatyam.
 In Prabandha style she is well known for her deep skill in Navajanardhana Parijatham and Golla Kalapam under the able tutelage of her Guru Shri Kala Krishna garu.
 Sunila has won several prizes in National and International level dance competitions as a child.
 Sunila is known for her satwikaabhinayam and also specializes in Javalis and Padams that she trained under the devadasi tradition.
 She is also trained in Adhyatma Ramayana Sankeerthanas under the Late Devadasi Smt Saride Manikyamma garu.